 - the name of the worker’s spouse, if applicable (optional)

 - the present and permanent addresses of the worker

 - the designation of the worker

 - the type of work to be undertaken by the worker

-- the date on which the worker will join the organization
+- the date on which the worker will join the establishment

-- the wages or pay scale (wages or salary and the rate of the increase of annual salary, if any)
+- the wages or pay scale (wages or salary and the rate of the increase of annual salary, is optional)

-- other payable financial benefits (rent, medical expenses, gratuity and allowances for education, food, conveyance, festival and attendance, if any)
+- other payable financial benefits (house rent, medical expenses, education, food, conveyance, festival and attendance allowances and gratuity, if any)

-- a statement that the conditions of appointment will be governed by the establishment’s existing service rules (if any) and the existing Labor Act.
+- a statement that the conditions of appointment will be governed by the establishment’s existing service rules, if any, and the existing Labour Act.